libhal-google/libhal/README.md

 are not associated with a particular device like an mpu6050 or esp8266.
 They are generic.

-A useful soft driver that can be used when a target does not have an spi peripheral or cannot use one of the available spi busses, is the `embed::bit_bang_spi`. "bit bang" refers to any method of data transmission that employs software as a substitute for dedicated hardware to generate transmitted signals or process received signals. `embed::bit_bang_spi` implements the `embed::spi` interface using 2 `embed::output_pins` and 1 `embed::input_pin`.
+A useful soft driver that one can use in a pinch is the `embed::bit_bang_spi`.
+"bit bang" refers to any method of data transmission that employs software as a substitute for dedicated hardware to generate transmitted signals or process received signals. `embed::bit_bang_spi` implements the `embed::spi` interface using 2 `embed::output_pins` and 1 `embed::input_pin`.

-Being software emulated this driver is far slower than using hardware driven spi.
+Note that many soft drivers like `embed::bit_bang_spi`, due to its use of bit-banging has lower performance compared to dedicated spi hardware.
+This driver is helpful when you need spi but the device you are using does not contain an spi peripheral.
+Another use case is that the spi busses available are too saturated and a low speed low performance separate bus is needed.

 ```C++
 #include <libembeddedhal/spi/bit_bang.hpp>